 If you’re looking to set up your own on-premises VoIP solution, then the costs are considerably higher, as you'll need to purchase specialized equipment to create your own on-premises system (known as a PBX).
 So, how much can you typically expect to pay for this?

-It really does vary, but as a good indicator, RingCentral lists the typical cost:
+It really does vary, but as a good indicator, RingCentral lists typical costs for a team of 20:

 - $3,000 for the VoIP phones